DaishaMays/song-admin-project-2/README.md

 - I want add a button that allows me to add album artwork to my song with multiple.
 - i want to add a button that will use all the info from the database to fill out forms on royalty collection sites.
 - I want to update the css
+- I want to add a place to upload splitsheets and contracts tied to the song.